 Any business transformation driven by the needs and desires of its most important customers will help an organization succeed.

-- It can also help you expand your customer base.
+.
 You can use the knowledge gained while helping your core consumers to attract others.
 Nothing succeeds like success.